leelanarasimha/UrlShortnerApi/README.md

 # UrlShortnerApi

-URL Shortner API shortens the url with Google short service.
+URL Shortner API shortens the url with Google short service and also TinyUrl shortening service.

 It takes the long url and converts it into the short url.

+Uses Strategy Design Pattern

 It also takes the short url and sends the statistics and also the long url.